 - Edibles: Any marijuana product which is intended to be consumed orally, including but not limited to, any type of food, drink, or pill.
 More details are available on the edible marijuana basics page.

-All of the points mentioned above are relevant for anyone purchasing marijuana in Washington or Colorado, and the last point is relevant for anyone planning to travel to one of the two states where recreational marijuana is legal.
+All of the points mentioned above are relevant for anyone purchasing marijuana in a state where marijuana is legal, and the last point is relevant for anyone planning to travel to a state where recreational marijuana is legal.

 Because of the number of new laws an regulations that have been put in place in Colorado and Washington, even people who are regular users of marijuana are novices when it comes to the new legal realities.
 The key are areas that any novice user should review include the following: